naman159/fortnite/README.md

-In works yet!
-A Fortnite Leaderboard Project which analyses top players and the dynamics of the leaderboard on a daily basis.
+Analysis and correlation on the data from the top of the leaderboard between the various elements.
+I plan on converting this skeleton into a web client which shall be able to sync data and anal;yse it on a regular basis.